Skip to content

 Why this engagement is its own category

-Trial counsel, in the sense used on this site, is the engagement in which a Nevada-admitted attorney is brought into a matter specifically to try the case — not to babysit a pro hac vice admission, not to handle local discovery while the lead firm prepares for trial, but to carry the trial itself.
-The engaging firm typically remains lead counsel of record on documents and pre-trial communications; trial counsel takes the chair at the trial and post-trial motion phases.
+Trial counsel, in the sense used on this site, is the engagement in which a Nevada-admitted attorney is brought into a matter specifically to try the case — not to make an appearance while the referring lawyer prepares, but to carry the trial itself.
+The referring lawyer may stay involved on collateral matters or step back entirely; trial counsel takes the chair at the trial and post-trial motion phases of the criminal case.

-The category exists because trial work is its own discipline.
-A general-practice litigator who files motions for years without trying a case is not interchangeable with a Nevada attorney who has carried jury and bench trials in state and federal court for decades.
-When the matter is going to trial, the question for the engaging firm is no longer “who can run discovery” but “who will carry voir dire, opening, the witness list, closing, and the post-verdict motion practice.”
-Engaging that person early changes the trial.
+The category exists because serious criminal trial work is its own discipline.
+A general-practice or civil litigator who has never carried a felony jury trial is not interchangeable with a Nevada attorney who has tried serious criminal matters in state and federal court for decades.
+When a client is facing murder, a serious felony, a sexual offense, or a federal charge in the District of Nevada, the question is no longer “who can file the motions” but “who will carry voir dire, opening, cross-examination, closing, and the post-verdict motion practice.”
+Placing that person on the matter early changes the defense.

 § 02

-These four categories describe most lawyer-to-lawyer engagements in Nevada.
+These three categories describe most Nevada-to-Nevada arrangements for placing a serious criminal matter with trial counsel.
 They overlap at the edges; a single engagement can move between categories as the matter advances.

 • Trial specialist (trial counsel).
 A Nevada-admitted attorney engaged specifically to carry the trial.
-The engaging firm prepares the case, conducts discovery, drafts the dispositive motions; trial counsel takes voir dire, opening, the witnesses, closing, and the post-verdict motion practice.
-Engaging trial counsel before discovery is typically more effective than engaging at the eve of trial; the trial strategy informs what gets developed in discovery.
+The referring lawyer or co-counsel prepares the case and develops the record; trial counsel takes voir dire, opening, the witnesses, closing, and the post-verdict motion practice.
+Engaging trial counsel before the case is built is typically more effective than engaging on the eve of trial; the trial strategy informs what gets developed beforehand.

 § 03